symphoniacloud/lambda-monitoring/lambda-metrics/README.md

 #### 1. Are there any internal JVM metrics available?

 Yes. `LambdaMetricSet` makes the JVM uptime, vendor string, and name available as public instance fields.
-For example, to log a JVM uptime metric, use the following in your child Metrics class:
+For example, to log a JVM uptime metric, use the following declaration in your child Metrics class:

    ```java
    @CloudwatchMetric